Probate Q&A Series

 Detailed Answer

 Under North Carolina law, when someone dies without a valid will or the named executor cannot serve, the clerk of superior court appoints an administrator to handle the estate.
-North Carolina General Statutes (N.C.G.S.) § 28A-3-2 establishes the order of priority for appointment.
+North Carolina General Statutes (N.C.G.S.) § 28A-4-1 establishes the order of priority for appointment.
 First preference goes to the surviving spouse, then to children, and then to more distant relatives.
 The clerk considers only qualified candidates.
-Statutory disqualifications include being under age 18, a nonresident alien, lacking mental capacity, or having a felony conviction as defined in N.C.G.S. § 28A-3-2.
+Statutory disqualifications include being under age 18, a nonresident of the State, lacking mental capacity, or having a felony conviction as described in N.C.G.S. § 28A-4-2.
 You cannot prevent a family member from serving simply because of personal disagreements or dislike.

 To block a proposed administrator, you must file a formal objection with the clerk of superior court.
 Your objection must identify specific statutory grounds for disqualification or unsuitability.
-Valid grounds include a conflict of interest, a disqualifying criminal conviction, lack of capacity, or evidence of undue influence over the decedent.
-When objecting, cite N.C.G.S. § 28A-3-2 to explain why the candidate fails to qualify.
-File your objection within 30 days of the clerk’s notice of appointment.
+Valid grounds include a conflict of interest, a disqualifying criminal conviction, lack of capacity, or evidence relevant to whether the person is entitled or qualified to serve.
+When objecting, cite the applicable provisions of Chapter 28A to explain why the candidate fails to qualify.
+File your objection promptly with the clerk before or in connection with the appointment proceeding.

 If the administrator has already taken office, you may challenge that appointment.
-Under N.C.G.S. § 28A-13-2, you can petition to remove an administrator for misconduct, incapacity, or failure to perform duties.
+Under N.C.G.S. § 28A-9-1, the clerk may remove a personal representative for grounds including disqualification, default, misconduct, or incapacity.
 You must present proof of the disqualifying condition at a court hearing.

 Alternatively, you can file your own petition to serve as administrator.
 Provide evidence of your preference class and qualifications.
-The clerk will set a hearing to consider all petitions and objections.
+The clerk will consider all petitions and objections.
 At that hearing, present clear documentation of any disqualifying factors against the other candidate.
-The clerk then will appoint the person best able to manage the estate.
+The clerk then will appoint the person entitled and qualified to serve.

 Key Considerations

-• Statutory Disqualifications: Under age 18, nonresident alien, felony conviction, or lack of capacity.
+• Statutory Disqualifications: Under age 18, nonresident of the State, felony conviction, or lack of capacity.

 • Filing Your Own Petition: Provide proof of your qualification and right to serve.

-• Court Hearing: The clerk weighs petitions and objections to choose the best administrator.
+• Court Hearing: The clerk weighs petitions and objections to choose the qualified person entitled to serve.

 Protecting the proper administration of a loved one’s estate requires timely action and clear evidence.
 Our attorneys at Pierce Law Group have years of experience guiding families through objections, petitions, and court hearings.
 Email us at intake@piercelaw.com or call (919) 341-7055 to schedule a consultation.